nutanixworkshops/Testdrive-PrismPro/index.rst

 Capacity runway is a measure of the remaining capacity left within a given cluster or node.
 There is an overall cluster runway as well as individual runway measurements for CPU, Memory and storage capacity.
 Let's view the Capacity Runway of your lab cluster.

 #.
-In **Prism Central > Planning > Capacity Runway**.
+Navigate to :fa:`bars` **> Operations > Planning**.

+#.
+Click on **Capacity Runway**.

    - Note the runway summaries showing the days left for each cluster.
    - How long does the current cluster has before it runs out of memory, CPU, and storage?

 #.
 Click on the **Prism-Pro-Cluster** cluster.

-.
    You can now take a look at the Runway for Storage, CPU, and Memory.

    .. figure:: images/ppro_12.png